vechain/docs/sync2/faq.md

 see [Add node](../sync2/user-guide/settings.html#add-node) for more details

 ## Custom wallet
-see [Specific network](../sync2/user-guide/wallet.md#specific-network) for more details
+see [custom network wallet](../sync2/user-guide/wallet.md#custom-network-wallet) for more details

 ## Signing warning
 Many reasons may cause the transaction failed/reverted. below are some causes: